Skip to content

 • Unmarried couples should consider tenants in common with a declaration of trust

-• Both incomes are used for affordability, boosting borrowing power significantly
+• Both incomes count towards affordability, which lifts your borrowing power

 Friends buying together